The epic Trans-Siberian / Mongolian adventure; 2 continents, 3 countries, 8 cities, 29-days traversing Russia, Mongolia and China.

 Return to Ulaanbaatar

 Finish the tour with a drive back to Ulaanbaatar (100km – 1-2 hrs).
 Staying overnight at central 3* hotel.
+Afternoon guided city tour.
 (B)

 Ulaanbaatar | Train to Ulan-Ude

-Free day in Ulaanbaatar before evening transfer to train station.
-Depart around 20:30.
+Free day in Ulaanbaatar before afternoon transfer to train station.
+Departure (Tuesday, Saturday or Sunday only) on train #305 at 15:22.

 The northern plains of Mongolia are very flat and the train travels along the meandering Orkhon river up to the border.
 (B)